Cougars at Risk

 Media Press Kit on Cougars

-If you happen to see a news story in your area on cougars, also known as mountain lions, please contact the news agency and tell them about our new media "press kit" on cougars, a video on our YouTube site which provides cougar facts and commentary from experts.
+If you happen to see a news story in your area on cougars, also known as mountain lions, please contact the news agency and tell them about our media press kit on cougars, a video on our YouTube site which provides cougar facts and commentary from experts.

 We are developing a series of press kits, which will cover coyotes, wolves, black bears, and issues such as trapping and the USDA's Wildlife Services lethal predator control program.